enonic/old-xp-doc/doc/reference/ssjs/log.rst

-.. default-domain:: js

-log
+Log
 ===

-This object holds the logging methods.
+This gobally available ``log`` object holds the logging methods.
 It's one method for each log level and takes the same number of parameters.

 .. js:function:: log.debug(message, args)